jboynyc/textnets/paper.md

 researchers and students.
 Particularly for use in the classroom, `textnets` aims at seamless integration with the Jupyter ecosystem [@Kluyver2016].

-`textnets` is well documented; its API reference, contribution guidelines, and a comprehensive tutorial can be found at <https://textnets.readthedocs.io>.
+`textnets` is well documented: its API reference, contribution guidelines, and a comprehensive tutorial can be found at <https://textnets.readthedocs.io>.
 For easy installation, the package is included in [conda-forge][] and the [Python Package Index][].
 Its code repository and issue tracker are currently hosted